Next Steps South West Participants

 We will also process your data (provided by you or by a third party, such as your school or college) for the following purposes:

-- To ensure that we are working with students who are targeted by the National Collaborative Outreach Programme (NCOP) that we are part of, funded by the Office for Students (OfS).
+- To ensure that we are working with students who are targeted by the Uni Connect programme that we are part of, funded by the Office for Students (OfS).

 - To communicate with you by email regarding your experience of the project, when you consent for us to do so.